Elaina-wf/Hello-/README.md

 👀 I’m interested in weeb stuff

-🌱 I’m currently learning FE
+🌱 I’m currently learning IT

 💞️ I’m looking to collaborate on nothing, im new